top of page

 How to Raise Financially Literate Kids

-As the father of two boys (11, 9), I want them to grow up financially literate.
-In a perfect world, this would be taught in school and then supplemented by what they learned at home, similar to reading, but we don’t live in a perfect world!
-The majority of schools don’t teach financial literacy even though my kids are learning cursive and more than one can possibly imagine about shapes!
+As the father of two boys (ages 13 and 11), I want to raise financially literate kids.
+Ideally, this would be taught in school and then supplemented at home, similar to reading, but we don’t live in an ideal world!
+The majority of schools do not teach financial literacy, even though my kids are learning cursive and more about shapes than one can possibly imagine!

 Shapes

-1. Normalize: My wife and I will regularly talk about money in a kid-friendly way.
-This doesn’t mean burdening your children with financial stresses, but rather discussing paying a bill, how expensive something is, or the importance of saving when the unexpected occurs.
-I can’t stress this step enough as money is too often a taboo topic in houses.
-I also discuss the stock and crypto markets with my kids and they will often ask me how the markets are doing when they get home from school.
+1. Normalize: My wife and I regularly discuss money in a kid-friendly way.
+This doesn’t mean burdening your children with financial stresses, but rather discussing paying a bill, how expensive something is, or the importance of saving for unexpected events.
+I cannot stress this step enough, as money is too often a taboo topic in homes.
+I also discuss the stock and cryptocurrency markets with my kids, and they often ask me how the markets are doing when they get home from school.

-3. Self-Manage: In terms of their remaining allowance, it’s theirs to spend how they choose.
+3. Self-Manage: As for their remaining allowance, it’s theirs to spend as they choose.
 This helps them learn about saving for a larger toy, delayed gratification, and the general cost of items.
-I know they are learning, because I see how hesitant they are to spend “their” money.
-It also helps to give them actual cash so their is a tangible experience to the process.
+I know they are learning because I see how hesitant they are to spend “their” money.
+Giving them actual cash also helps, as it provides a tangible experience.

-4. Incentivize: Last year a neighbor asked my boys to help him with yard work and to our surprise, he started paying them.
-We matched what they made to incentivize them to invest even more so that 100% of their pay could be invested.
-This money was invested into a Custodial IRA, which is a Roth IRA for children who have earned income, and will provide them with decades of tax-free growth and more importantly financial knowledge!
+4. Incentivize: Last year, a neighbor asked my boys to help with yard work, and to our surprise, he started paying them.
+We matched what they made to incentivize them to invest even more, so that 100% of their pay could be invested.
+This money was invested into a Custodial IRA, which is a Roth IRA for children who have earned income.
+It will provide them with decades of tax-free growth and, more importantly, financial knowledge!

-5. Giving Back: Last year, my wife and I were discussing how we contribute to our donor-advised fund each year so that we can make a greater difference to certain causes we care about after the money has time to grow generations of money babies.
-This prompted my kids to donate some of their own money to adopt two sloths and showed them that money can help make a positive impact for others, or in this case sloths.
+5. Giving Back: A few years ago, my wife and I were discussing how we contribute to our donor-advised fund each year, so that we can make a greater difference to certain causes we care about after the money has time to grow "generations of money babies."
+This prompted my kids to donate some of their own money to adopt two sloths and showed them that money can help make a positive impact for others, or in this case, sloths.

 bottom of page